sib-swiss/ena-seqdata-training/docs/precourse.md

 ## Technical

 Participants are required to bring their own personal computer with FileZilla pre-installed.
+Participants need to create a **Webin account** no later than **one day before** the course.